searchsearch

 GRAMMYs/Jan 31, 2023 - 04:00 pm

 Two years after making GRAMMY history, Beyoncé did it again at the 2023 GRAMMYs.
-Going into the night, she was tied with her husband, Jay-Z, for having the most nominations ever — 88 in total — but after adding four more GRAMMYs to her collection at the 65th GRAMMY Awards, she became the artist with the most GRAMMYs of all time with 32.
+Going into the night, she was tied with her husband, Jay-Z, for the most GRAMMY nominations ever, each counting 88 in total.
+But after adding four more GRAMMY Awards to her collection at the 65th GRAMMY Awards, she became the artist with the most GRAMMYs of all time, counting 32 GRAMMY wins in total.

 While the 2023 GRAMMYs may be her most historic, Beyoncé has created an extensive array of GRAMMY moments.
 She has delivered epic live performances on her own and alongside icons like Prince and Tina Turner, and she's taken home six GRAMMYs in one night.